vshah5/Python-Tax-Calculator/README.md

 # Python-Tax-Calculator
-This program asks for a price, calculates the price with tax #and outputs the result.
+This program asks for a price, calculates the total price with tax included and outputs the result.